Basis of Admission

-- Students who wish to withdraw from a class must fill out a Withdrawal Form and email or mail the form to the Registrar’s Office.
+- Students who wish to withdraw from a course must fill out a Withdrawal Form and email or mail the form to the Registrar’s Office.
 The Withdrawal Form is available on the CCU website.
-Students may withdraw from a class within the first three weeks of the course.
-Students who withdraw after the end of the third week of class will receive an “Incomplete” on their transcript, unless first receiving approval to withdraw from the Registrar.
+Students may withdraw from a course within the first three weeks of the course.
+Students who withdraw after the end of the third week of course will receive an “Incomplete” on their transcript, unless first receiving approval to withdraw from the Registrar.

 Any questions a student may have regarding the University Catalog that have not been satisfactorily answered by the institution may be directed to the: